-Be sure to insert all plugs and connectors firmly and completely.

-4. When the batteries are fully charged, the light goes off.
-To charge your batteries again, unplug the AC power cord, then plug it in again.
+- Be sure to insert all plugs and connectors firmly and completely. - 4.
+When the batteries are fully charged, the light goes off.
+To charge your batteries again, unplug the AC power cord, and then plug it in again.

-Replace the batteries with new Ni-MH batteries in the following cases: the charger light stays on for more than 120 minutes (for 2 batteries), or 240 minutes (for 4 batteries); the charger light flashes for more than half an hour.
+Replace the batteries with new Ni-MH batteries in the following cases: the charger light stays on for more than 240 minutes or the charger light flashes for more than half an hour.

-- After the light goes off, unplug the charger.
+- 5. After the light goes off, unplug the charger.
 To avoid overcharging, do not leave the charger plugged in for long periods of time after the light goes off. - 6.
 After the batteries cool, remove them from the charger.

-Batteries are very hot (approximately 65°C) during and just after charging.
-Wait one hour for the batteries to cool before handling.

-7. Before storing the charger, disconnect the AC power cord and remove the batteries.
+- Batteries are very hot (approximately 65°C) during and just after charging.
+Wait one hour for the batteries to cool before handling. - 7.
+Before storing the charger, disconnect the AC power cord and remove the batteries.